 They always say that the best things in life come along when you least expect them and when you most need them.
-This has never been truer for me than when I found Zentangle in January 2012.
-You see, the previous couple of years had not been very kind.
-Several family members and friends had become very ill and passed away in a short frame of time.
-In the midst of all these tragedies our two adorable dogs became ill and died as well.
+This has never been truer for me than when I found the Zentangle Method in January 2012.
+The previous couple of years had been unkind.
+Several members of our family and close friends had suddenly become ill and passed away in a short frame of time.
+In the midst of all these tragedies our two adorable dogs died as well.
 Life seemed pretty grim.

 But a miracle happened.
-In the wee hours of the morning, when I couldn’t do anything to keep my mind from racing off with a life of its own, my prayers were answered.
+In the wee hours of the morning, when my sister was dying, when I couldn’t do anything to keep my mind from racing off with a life of its own, my prayers were answered.
 I had been desperately “googling”, looking for anything that might help my anxiety.
-This thing called “Zentangle” kept coming up again and again but after checking around on their site, I automatically dismissed it “knowing” that this was NOT the answer for me.
-I could NOT draw a thing, let alone do some of this beautiful art that they claimed I would be able to do.
-And how could I ever imagine that by drawing dots, lines, circles or curves I would be able to concentrate or go into a relaxed state of focus?
-Impossible!!!
+This thing called “Zentangle” kept coming up again and again.
+After checking around on their site, I automatically dismissed it “knowing” that this was NOT the answer for me.
+I could NOT draw a thing, let alone do some of this beautiful art they claimed I would be able to do.
+And how could I ever imagine that by drawing dots, lines, circles or curves, I would be able to concentrate or go into a relaxed state of focus… Impossible!!!

-But something told me I should give it a try and before I knew it, I was sleepy and for the first time in months, felt very calm.
+Yet something told me I should give it a try.
+Before I knew it, I was sleepy and for the first time in months, felt very calm.
 Never in my life had I experienced this type of feeling.
 I was stunned but absolutely delighted.
-I kept constantly doing Zentangle as I felt this calmness like never before.
-I found myself in this wonderful place without a care in the world, feeling great with no worries.
+I kept doing Zentangle and felt this calmness like never before.
+I found myself in this wonderful place without a care in the world.

-Another benefit of the Zentangle practice is that it helps me manage chronic pain.
-I was diagnosed with Fibromyalgia and Osteoarthritis in my early 20’s and after tangling for a few weeks, I realized I was taking fewer pain medications.
-Now, I practise Zentangle purely for pain management.
-Even though I love the artistic part of it, that is not as important to me.
-Most other arts and crafts have become too painful for me to do.
-I cannot sew or make jewellery because of arthritic spurring in my hands and back.
+Soon I found that another benefit of my Zentangle practice was that it was helping me manage chronic pain.
+I was diagnosed with Fibromyalgia and Osteoarthritis in my early 20’s and after tangling for a few weeks, I realized I was taking fewer pain meds.
+Now, I practice Zentangle mostly for pain management.
+Even though I love the artistic part, that is not what is important to me.
+Most other art forms have become too painful to do because of arthritic spurs in my hands and back.
 BUT I can still tangle with a pen.
-This is such a blessing for someone who has always been very creative.
+This is such a blessing for someone who has always been creative.
 Some days my art looks better than others depending on how I feel and whether my hands are swollen or not.
-But that doesn’t matter because as we know, there are no mistakes in Zentangle.
+The great part is that it doesn’t matter.
+What matters is the calmness and relaxation I experience.

 And that brings me to today and here I am, a Certified Zentangle Teacher doing something I love, something that fuels my creativity and soothes my heart and my soul.
-Zentangle makes me feel fantastic about myself and who I am, no matter what I have experienced, good or bad.
-Being able to share it with others just makes it even better.
+The Zentangle Method helps me feel fantastic about myself and who I am, no matter what I have experienced, good or bad.
+Being able to share it with others makes it even better.
 And that is why Zentangle makes my heart sing.